 First, let’s review how SharePoint is setup:

 It is clear that AWS provides the best possible solution for backup and recovery.
-However, using CPM simply makes life easier.
-By providing an efficient way to regularly back up your system, CPM ensures consistency using VSS, which is crucial for critical production environments, and quickly restores data.
+However, using N2WS simply makes life easier.
+By providing an efficient way to regularly back up your system, N2WS ensures consistency using VSS, which is crucial for critical production environments, and quickly restores data.